scribblelive/comment-sample-v2/README.md

 &nbsp;&nbsp;&nbsp;Accepted Filetypes:
 &nbsp;&nbsp;&nbsp;audio/mp3

-&nbsp;&nbsp;&nbsp;Note: submitted audio only shows in the queue of the Standard interface
+&nbsp;&nbsp;&nbsp;Note: submitted audio only shows in the queue of the standard interface